All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Choosing between GLP-1 medications, bariatric surgery, and traditional diet and exercise represents one of the most important health decisions you'll make.
 Each approach offers distinct advantages, limitations, and outcomes that can dramatically impact your weight loss process and long-term health.

-This comprehensive comparison examines three fundamentally different weight loss strategies based on clinical evidence, real-world outcomes, and cost considerations.
+This comparison examines three fundamentally different weight loss strategies based on clinical evidence, real-world outcomes, and cost considerations.
 We analyzed data from over 50 clinical studies, surveyed patient experiences across all three approaches, and consulted with bariatric surgeons, endocrinologists, and registered dietitians to provide you with an objective assessment.

 The stakes are high.
 Obesity affects 42% of American adults, contributing to diabetes, cardiovascular disease, and reduced life expectancy (Hales et al., JAMA, 2020).
 While all three approaches can produce meaningful weight loss, they differ significantly in effectiveness, safety profiles, cost, and long-term sustainability.
 Understanding these differences helps you make an informed decision aligned with your health goals, lifestyle, and medical needs.